-There are three major benefits from conducting the error-feedback calculation individually, rather than globally updating all parameters of the fully connected layer.
+\end{proof} There are three major benefits from conducting the error-feedback calculation individually, rather than globally updating all parameters of the fully connected layer.
 The overhead calculation of updating all weights and biases of fully connected layer is more expensive, especially in the situation that a number of filters have been generated.
-Besides, the least squares method may meet ill-conditioned matrix and loses accuracy because the process involves large quantity of features as we successively add filters, which is pointed out as an ill-posed problem~\cite{vogel2002computational}.
-Furthermore, the error-feedback fully connected layers use the information about prediction error in the last construction process, which is indeed to steadily compensate the prediction error at each process and reduces the uncertainty caused by randomness.
+Besides, as the random CNN successively adds the filters, a progressively increasing number of features are involved in the construction process, making the least squares method encounter \reviseS{the} ill-posed problem and lose accuracy~\cite{vogel2002computational}.
+Furthermore, the error-feedback fully connected layers use the information of prediction error in the last construction process, which is indeed to steadily compensate the prediction error at each process and reduces the uncertainty caused by randomness.